Asilve/ctf-writeups/picoctf/general_skills.md

 #### Solution
 After connecting to the server using the netcat command provided, I was given a string (zapot) and asked for the little endian.
 I converted zapot to hexadecimal, and after confusing big and little endians for the first few attempts, I entered the little endian correctly.
 Following this I was prompted for the big endian, I entered it and it gave me the flag.

+## Collaborative Development (Easy)
+#### Description
+My team has been working very hard on new features for our flag printing program!
+I wonder how they'll work together?

+#### Thought Process
+Firstly, I checked the python file provided.
+No flag there.
+Then I thought about using git logs.
+Nothing there, then I looked at possible branches.

+#### Solution
+Using the git branch command, I saw main, and three other branches.
+I looked at the difference between main and each of the branches, which lead me to find all three parts of the flag, which I then reconstructed.

+## Blame Game (Easy)
+#### Description
+Someone's commits seems to be preventing the program from working.
+Who is it?

+#### Thought Process
+There was a message.py file, which had print("Hello, World!" - Missing the last bracket.
+Needed to find a way to see who modified the file.
+Thought to do git log but too many commits to find the user who made the error.

+#### Solution
+After some research, gitk message.py was the command i needed.
+It opened up a window that showed me all the changes to the file and who committed them.
+The name of the person who committed message.py last was the flag.